Skip to main content

 • May not apply for an immigrant visa or for adjustment of status to lawful permanent resident.

-If the J-1 cannot fulfill the two-year commitment, he/she may be able to apply for a waiver often based on a “no objection” statement of the home country government and waiver recommendation from DOS.
+If the J-1 cannot fulfill the two-year requirement, he/she may be able to apply for a waiver often based on a “no objection” statement of the home country government and waiver recommendation from DOS.
 However, the final authority to grant the waiver lies with U.S. Citizenship and Immigration Services (USCIS).
 If a waiver is granted to a J-1, it will apply to any J-2 dependents as well.

 J-2 DEPENDENT STATUS FOR SPOUSES AND CHILDREN

-The spouse and unmarried minor children under 21 years of age of the J-1 scholar are eligible for J-2 dependent status for the primary purpose of accompanying the J-1 scholar while in the U.S. Each J-2 dependent must be in possession of his/her own DS-2019.
+The spouse and unmarried minor children under 21 years of age of the J-1 scholar are eligible for J-2 dependent status for the primary purpose of accompanying the J-1 scholar while in the U.S. Each J-2 dependent must be in possession of his/her own Form DS-2019.
 Eligible J-2 dependents may to apply to USCIS for an Employment Authorization Document (EAD) that will allow them to work in the United States provided that the income is not needed to support the J-1 scholar.
 J-2 children are permitted to enroll in elementary or secondary schools while in the U.S.

 J EXCHANGE VISITOR INSURANCE REQUIREMENTS